WEEE-Open/miso/README.md

                         configuration file will cause the script to ignore eventual command line arguments.
   -l LABEL, --label LABEL
-                        Specify the ISO label (default is 'soviet' -a, --access-control  Prevent access control.
+                        Specify the ISO label (default is 'falce') -a, --access-control  Prevent access control.
 Doing it will prevent GUI apps to run.
 The default value is False -r, --retain-home     Keep the contents of the home folder when building the